 To reach out with comments, tips, or and requests for corrections, contact us here.
 Note that we do not publish letters to the editors.

-Postings for positions at Bolts are posted on our Jobs page.
+Postings for positions at Bolts will be posted on our Jobs page.
 We hope to hear from you!

 Bolts magazine is operated by The Political Report, Inc., a nonprofit corporation currently under the fiscal sponsorship of Investigative Reporters and Editors (IRE).
 IRE is a 501c(3) organization.